berkes/berkes.github.com/_posts/2010-02-10-will-drupal-become-the-next-editorial-tool-and-cease-being-a-community-tool-altogether.md

   altogether?)
 created: 1265808462
 tags:
-- Social Software
+- social software
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
 lang: en
 ---
 Recently, I came to realise that Drupal is not a community platform any more, it has grown into an editorial tool over the last years.
 Sure, you can build a community on top of Drupal, but the tools to do so, are underdeveloped, stale, or even simply unfinished.